SINGAPURA

 1959-present |

-The autonomous State
+The autonomous State of Singapore adopted a coat

-of Singapore adopted a coat of arms on 11 November 1959.
-It is: Arms: Gules, a crescent in base and five
+of arms on 11 November 1959.
+It is: Arms: Gules, a crescent

-five-pointed stars in a circle in chief Argent.
-Supporters: Dexter a lion and sinister a tiger, both
+in base and five five-pointed stars in a circle in chief Argent.
+Supporters: Dexter a lion and

-proper.
-Motto: MAJULAH SINGAPURA (Onwards Singapore) in golden lettering on
+sinister a tiger, both proper.
+Motto: MAJULAH SINGAPURA (Onwards

-an escrolle Azure, lined Argent.
-The achievement is
+Singapore) in golden lettering on an escrolle Azure, lined Argent.
+The achievement is explained as follows: Red symbolizes the all comprising brotherhood and

-all comprising brotherhood and equality of the people, the white purity and
+equality of the people, the white purity and loyalty.
+The crescent is for

-loyalty.
-The crescent is for Islam and the growth of the young nation.
-The ideology of
+Islam and the growth of the young nation.
+The ideology of the state is symbolized by the

-symbolizes Singapore because its name means City of the Lions.
-The tiger
+means City of the Lions.
+The tiger refers to its connections with Malaysia of

-tigers.
-A tiger was the first emblem of the United Malay Sultanates.
-[9] The use of the achievement was continued by the Republic of Singapore after 1963. ð See illustration in the
+of the achievement was continued by the Republic of Singapore after 1963. ð See illustration in the head of this essay. |

 The Presidential Standard |